Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Numerical Example

-In order to corroborate our results, we perform a numerical simulation that puts in evidence the existence of the Shilnikov sliding connection obtained in Section \ref{sectshilnikov}.
-We were able to find parameter values for which the repulsive focus $(x_c,z_c)$ of the sliding vector field $Z_s$ changes its position crossing the curve $\mu.$ Recall that the curve $\mu,$ given by Lemma \ref{lemma1}, is the saturation of $S_X^v$ through the flow of $X$ intersected with $\Sigma.$ The simulation rely on computer algebra and numerical evaluations carried out with the software MATHEMATICA (see \cite{mathematica}).
+In order to corroborate our results, we perform a numerical simulation of the Filippov system \eqref{sistema inicial sem beta} that puts in evidence the existence of the Shilnikov sliding connection obtained in the previous section.
+We were able to find parameter values for which the repulsive focus $(x_c,z_c)$ of the sliding vector field $Z^s$ changes its position crossing the curve $\mu.$ Recall that the curve $\mu,$ provided by Lemma \ref{lemma1}, is the saturation of $S_X^v$ (the curve of visible fold points of $X$) through the flow of $X$ intersected with $\Sigma.$ The simulation rely on computer algebra and numerical evaluations carried out with the software application MATHEMATICA (see \cite{mathematica}), which automatically computes Filippov sliding modes.

-Notice that the vector field $X$ given by \eqref{sistema inicial sem beta} does not depend on the parameter $\beta_1.$ So, the repulsive focus $(x_c,z_c)$ can be moved by varying the parameter $\beta_1$ keeping the trajectories of $X$ unchanged.
-Accordingly, we shall fix all the parameter values but $\beta_1$ (see Table \ref{tabela1}).
+Notice that the vector field $X$ provided by \eqref{sistema inicial sem beta} does not depend on the parameter $\beta_1.$ Thus, the repulsive focus $(x_c,z_c)$ can be moved by varying the parameter $\beta_1$ keeping the trajectories of $X$ unchanged.
+Accordingly, we shall fix all the parameter values but $\beta_1$ according to Table \ref{tabela1}: